bcnmy/documentation/docs/pages/modules/validators/smartSessions/usingSmartSessions.md

 import { nexusClient } from "./nexusClient"
 import { danActions, smartSessionUseActions } from "@biconomy/sdk"
 import { parseEther } from "viem"

+// Initialize the module for using permissions.
+The moduleData includes the keyGenData const usePermissionsModule = toSmartSessionsValidator({
+  account: nexusClient.account,
+  signer: dappAccount,
+  moduleData // This includes the keyGenData
+})

 // Extend client with DAN + SS actions const danSessionClient = nexusClient